imagekit-developer/imagekit-ios/README.md

 | src              | String |Conditional.
 This is the complete URL of an image already mapped to ImageKit.
 For example, `https://ik.imagekit.io/your_imagekit_id/endpoint/path/to/image.jpg`.
 Either the `path` or `src` parameter needs to be specified for URL generation. |
 | transformationPosition | [TransformationPosition](/ImageKit/Entity/TransformationPosition.swift) |Optional.
 The default value is `.PATH` that places the transformation string as a URL path parameter.
 It can also be specified as `.QUERY`, which adds the transformation string as the URL's query parameter i.e.`tr`.
 If you use `src` parameter to create the URL, then the transformation string is always added as a query parameter. |

-The transformations to be applied to the URL can be chained to `ImageKit.url(...)`.
+The transformations to be applied to the URL can be chained to `ImageKit.shared.url(...)`.
 See the list of [different tranformations](#list-of-supported-transformations).
 Different steps of a [chained transformation](https://docs.imagekit.io/features/image-transformations/chained-transformations) can be added by calling the function `chainTransformation`.

 ### Basic Examples